intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/tensorflow-support.md

-## **Loading a tensorflow model from tensorflow model file**
+## **Loading a Tensorflow model from Tensorflow model file**

-If you have a pre-trained tensorflow model saved in a ".pb" file.
-You load it into BigDL using `Model.load_tensorflow` api.
+If you have a pre-trained Tensorflow model saved in a ".pb" file.
+You can load it into BigDL.

 For more information on how to generate the ".pb" file, you can refer to [A Tool Developer's Guide to TensorFlow Model Files](https://www.tensorflow.org/extend/tool_developers/).
 Specifically, you should generate a model definition file and a set of checkpoints, then use the [freeze_graph](https://github.com/tensorflow/tensorflow/blob/v1.0.0/tensorflow/python/tools/freeze_graph.py) script to freeze the graph definition and weights in checkpoints into a single file.

-**Generate model definition file and checkpoints in python**
+**Generate model definition file and checkpoints in Tensorflow**
 ```python
 import tensorflow as tf
 xs = tf.placeholder(tf.float32, [None, 1])